|Silver maple leaf on my red front porch|

 My appeal for love did not reach him.
 It was as if I never said those words.
 He kept on defaming me, in person and behind my back.

 Where did his wrath come from?
 I don't think it was about me.
 I think it came from a heart of shame.
-Most abusers of others are shame-filled people (the relationship between shame and abuse is asymmetric).
+Many abusers of others are shame-filled people (the relationship between shame and abuse is asymmetric).
 Sprouting from the root of shame, the shaming of others grows.

-Others exist as threats to the shame-based person's experiential nothingness.
+Others exist as threats to the shame-based person.
 So they call others words like "Nothing," or "Stupid," or "Amateur" (which is how this man referred to me), or whatever.
 In this way the shame-filled abuser ensures, at least in his own mind, and sometimes in the captive minds of the ones they abuse, their superior status in the honor-shame hierarchy.
 They "put down" others so that they might rise up.

 Shame-filled people don't experience grace.
 The abusers among them are graceless and merciless.
-Shame-filled abusers feed off the failures of others.
-They love to see others fail and fall.
-They gossip and slander about the failure of others, justifying their own existence as somebodies.
+Shame-filled abusers can feed off the failures of others.
+They may love to see others fail and fall.
+They may gossip and slander about the failure of others, justifying their own existence as somebodies.
 The declared nothingness of others becomes the somethingness of the shame-filled abuser.

 Most people struggle with pride and shame.
 I know I have.
-Both are forms of self-obsession and, as such, other-dissonance.
+Both are forms of self-obsession and, as such, other-dissonant.
 These two sides of the same coin are killers for the struggler, and for the people in their lives.
 I have battled these twin evils.
-Thankfully, I found an answer in the grace of God.
+Thankfully, there is an answer in the grace of God.
 As I experientially understand grace, I find myself more grace-filled towards others.

 Grace, as C.S.
 Lewis understood it, is the Christian distinctive.
 By it, shame is overcome.